dr-crunch/governmentality-2025/README.md

 For all intents and purposes, the term can mean (and stand for, together, in the present context): Administrative Governance and Administrative Containment.
 The usage of the term is not an endorsement of Foucault's politics, necessarily; it's a description that can be held as a euphemism, in this way —with or without postmodernism, that is.

+Modern government isn't just top-down decrees—it's a **mentality** embedded in administrative routines that make certain ways of acting seem natural or inevitable.
+Citizens and officials alike participate in their own governance through self-regulation, reporting, compliance, and "best practices."

+**Applied to the Irish case:**

+The nineteen-year pattern decribed in the D & R corpus isn't random incompetence or isolated failures—it's a **governmental rationality** in action.
+The state:

+* Accepts/acknowledges information asymmetry (holds strategic intel, proposals, risks).
+* Coordinates administrative processes to **contain** rather than resolve (simulated engagement, deflection, non-escalation).
+* Maintains appearances of responsiveness (consultations, acknowledgments) while structurally displacing fiduciary duty (no reasoned decision, no memory/escalation of duty-of-care breaches).

+This is why "Riarachánachas" (administrative-ism / administrative governance) pairs so well with "Dealraitheachas" (appearance-rule / phainocracy).
+Foucault's term names the coordinating mechanism behind the facade: a system designed for **containment without decision**, where fiduciary care evaporates not by accident but by design.

+**Why keep the term despite the hate?**

+* Precision: No other single word captures this blend of coordination \+ mentality \+ population-targeting \+ indirect power.
+Alternatives like "bureaucracy" imply inefficiency; "governance" is too neutral/broad.
+* Diagnostic value: It lets us analyze the Irish state's persistent ethical breach as **systemic**, not personal—rooted in how administration itself is rationalized.
+* Accessibility bridge: plain-English titles ("Information Asymmetry Without Fiduciary Care," "Governance by Appearance & Administrative Containment") and the Irish equivalents.
+Precision supports the analysis; it's not used to colour the headline.

+For a continuation of this thread see, [Administrative Containment 2025](https://github.com/dr-wojak/administrative-containment-2025)

 ## Repository Structure

 ```text